Ferrari 166 F2: History

-Inspired by the Ferrari 125 F1, the 166 F2 uses its chassis which will be improved and lowered with a longer wheelbase which improves stability in turns.
+Inspired by the Ferrari 125 F1, the 166 F2 uses its improved and lowered chassis with a longer wheelbase which improves stability in turns.
 The front wheels are independent and the rear is fitted with a rigid axle, replaced in 1950 by a de Dion axle.

 The Ferrari 166 F2 was the first of a long series of cars comprising the 166 families.
 After the 166 F2, Ferrari introduced the 166 S, 166 Inter, and 166 MM.

 The Ferrari 166 F2 made its racing debut at the Florence Grand Prix on September 26, 1948, won by French driver Raymond Sommer, nicknamed the Boar of the Ardennes.

 Design

 The Ferrari 166 F2 was designed around the Ferrari 2-litre V12 engine which already fitted the 166 "civilian GT" versions with covered wheels, but whose power had been increased to 150 hp thanks to the adoption of three Weber 32DCF carburetors instead of one on the sports versions.

 The Ferrari 166 F2, whose name derives mainly from its destination to participate in Formula 2 competitions, was the car that made the Argentinian driver Juan Manuel Fangio famous in Europe.
 The model he drove never sported Ferrari red but a blue/yellow livery in the colors of the Argentinian Automobile Club.

 The 166 F2 has constantly evolved and will become more and more competitive until it uncompromisingly dominates the races of the time.
 With this car, Scuderia Ferrari won many victories: 6 out of 13 races in 1949, and 13 out of 18 races in 1950 and 1951 with drivers Ascari, Villoresi, and Fangio in particular.

 In 1950, the Ferrari 166 F2 bearing the number 10 finished first in the Grand Prix du Cinquantenaire on the Parc Barbieux circuit in Roubaix, France.
-Driver Raymond Sommer finished after 101 laps in 2 hours 20 minutes 21 seconds and 1 hundredth.
+Driver Raymond Sommer finished the 101 laps in 2 hours 20 minutes 21 seconds and 1 hundredth.